ruppinlab/CSI-Microbes-identification/README.md

 # CSI-Microbes Identification

-This repository contains part of the workflows for reproducing the results from the bioarxiv paper [Identifying the Landscape of Intratumoral Microbes via a Single Cell Transcriptomic Analysis](https://www.biorxiv.org/content/10.1101/2020.05.14.096230v1) by Welles Robinson, Fiorella Schischlik, Michael Gertz, Alejandro Schaffer and Eytan Ruppin.
+This repository contains part of the workflows for reproducing the results from the bioarxiv paper [CSI-Microbes: Identifying cell-type specific intracellular microbes from single-cell RNA-seq data](https://www.biorxiv.org/content/10.1101/2020.05.14.096230v1) by Welles Robinson, Fiorella Schischlik, E. Michael Gertz, Joo Sang Lee, Kaiyuan Zhu, S. Cenk Sahinalp, Rob Patro, Mark D.M.
+Leiserson, Alejandro A. Schäffer, and Eytan Ruppin.
 This repository contains the workflows to identify microbial reads from 10x and Smart-seq2 scRNA-seq datasets.
 These microbial reads can then be analyzed using the [CSI-Microbes-analysis repository](https://github.com/ruppinlab/CSI-Microbes-analysis).
 The code in this repository was written by Welles Robinson and alpha-tested by Alejandro Schaffer.

 ## Requirements